yurizhuravel/CV/README.md

 ## Other tech that I know

-Filming video and stills with ENG cameras and SLRs, video editing with Adobe Premiere, Final Cut Pro X and Quantel QEdit, photo processing with Adobe Photoshop and Lightroom
+- Filming video and stills with ENG cameras and SLRs

+- Video editing with Adobe Premiere, Final Cut Pro X and Quantel QEdit

+- Photo processing with Adobe Photoshop and Lightroom

 #### Languages